github-education-resources/classroom/docs/import-roster-from-lms.md

 You have imported your roster into GitHub Classroom.

-    **Note**: If you encounter any errors, check to ensure you have enabled the roster membership service from within your Learning Management System.
+  **Note**: If you encounter any errors, check to ensure you have enabled the roster membership service from within your learning management system.
 See [troubleshooting](#troubleshooting) for more advice.
   {: class="note"}

 ### Syncing an existing course roster